- Set Sail.

 - Ride Off into the Sunset.

 View the brilliance and tranquility of a Maui sunset from the back of a horse.
 An experienced guide will help bring your ride to life — as you travel through history-rich Hawaiian valleys and ancient home sites, you’ll learn about the island’s ancient beginnings, all while the sun begins to dip below the horizon.

 - An Island Feast to Remember.

-Tuck into dinner at The Banyan Tree, where seasonal and sustainable ingredients come together to create an elevated dining experience.
-Fresh seafood is the star of the show, with dishes like Kona Lobster Carbonara and Steamed Hawaiian Snapper.
+Tuck into dinner at the pop-up Hook + Knife restaurant where steakhouse and seafood classics are elevated with a taste and local flair all its own.
+Fresh seafood is the star of the show, with dishes like 1/2 Kona Lobster Dynamite and whole charred Branzino.

 - On the Run.